Hurricane Lee charges through open Atlantic waters as it approaches northeast Caribbean

 The National Ocean and Atmospheric Administration in August forecasted between 14 to 21 named storms this season, with six to 11 of them expected to become hurricanes, and of those, two to five possibly developing into major hurricanes.

-It was located some 535 miles (860 kilometers) southwest of the southern tip of Baja California and moving west-northwest at 16 mph (26 kph) with winds up to 160 mph (260 kph).
+It was located about 550 miles southwest of the southern tip of Baja, California, and was moving west-northwest at 16 mph with winds up to 155 mph.
 The storm is expected to weaken starting late Thursday.

+(WATCH BELOW: Cleanup starts in Myrtle Beach area after waterspouts caused by Idalia)